 AOMS 1.0 is a centralized orthotic fabrication system.
 AOMS 2.0 moves towards a distributed, personalized orthotic fabrication system, although AOMS 2.0 can still be used as centralized orthotic fabrication system.
 This is because 3D printers can be small, inexpensive and can be used on desktops, but large and industial 3D printers do exist.

 This is my orthotic just printed on our own R&D 3D printer.

-We developed our AOMS 3DPRN software based on our 22-year experience in the orthotic automation field, and based on the feedbacks relating to 3D printed orthotics that we searched online.
-Some customer commented that some 3D printed orthotics, "not even matching the shape of the foot".
+We developed our AOMS 3DPRN software based on our 22-year experience in the orthotic automation field, and based on the feedback relating to 3D printed orthotics that we found online.
+Some customers commented that some 3D printed orthotics are "not even matching the shape of the foot."
 We feel that it is the #1 priority we have to deal with in our software.
 We need to make real custom foot orthoses.